Jeffery-Aifuwa/Project-bedrock/infrastructure/terraform/README.md

 - AWS Account with programmatic access
 - Terraform >= 1.7.0
-- AWS CLI configured (optional for testing)
+- AWS CLI configured
-- GitHub repository with workflow for CI/CD (optional)
+- GitHub repository with workflow for CI/CD

 ## How to Deploy